joostkremers/criticmarkup-emacs/README.md

 ## Automaticaly adding comments ##

 If you want to automatically add a comment to every change you make, for example to keep track of who made the change, you can set the variable `cm-auto-comment` to the desired text.
 (Don't include the comment markup itself.)
 Once set, every change is automatically commented.
-If you explicitly make a comment with `C-c * c`, the value of `cm-auto-comment` is inserted at the beginning of the comment followed by a colon and a space.
+If you explicitly make a comment with `C-c * c`, the value of `cm-auto-comment` is inserted at the beginning of the comment, followed by a colon and a space.

 The variable `cm-auto-comment` can be set globally through Customize (or with `setq-default` in your init file).
-This sets the global value, but each buffer can have a buffer-local value as well.
-You can set a buffer-local value with `C-c * C`, in which case the value is not permanent: when you kill the buffer (or reload the file it's visiting), the value is reset to the global value.
+This sets the global value.
+You can override this global value in a particular buffer by setting a buffer-local value.
+There are essentially two ways to do this: you can use `C-c * C`, which will only set the value for the current session, or with a file-local (or directory-local) variable, which makes sure the value is set every time the file is loaded.

-Alternatively, you can use a file-local or directory-local variable to set `cm-auto-comment`.
-This will make the value permanent for the relevant file(s).
 (Note: if you use [Pandoc](http://johnmacfarlane.net/pandoc/), you can specify file-local variables with html comments, since Pandoc ignores html comments for any output format.)

 ## Navigating changes ##